lavaeater/turbo-rocket-ultra/README.md

 ## What's up with the name, anyways?

-The name of this repository is an homage to the first game I made with libgdx / kotlin and that game was an homage to the classic Amiga game Turbo Raketti (https://en.wikipedia.org/wiki/Turboraketti) that me and some friends played back i
+The name of this repository is an homage to the first game I made with libgdx / kotlin and that game was an homage to the classic Amiga game Turbo Raketti (https://en.wikipedia.org/wiki/Turboraketti) that me and some friends played back in the 90s on our Amigas.
+It's a simple enough Thrust-clone with racing modes and fantastic dog fights.
+Endless replayability.
+It represents the holy grail, a fun game that should be *doable*, you know, for a person with no knowledge of how to code or do games.
+However, the game that I am currently working on in this repository is absolutely not a Turbo Raketti clone.
+It's just a name.

 ## Collecting thoughts on controls of more than one entity